netdata/netdata/collectors/python.d.plugin/openldap/README.md

-# openldap
+# OpenLDAP monitoring with Netdata

-This module provides statistics information from openldap (slapd) server.
+Provides statistics information from openldap (slapd) server.
 Statistics are taken from LDAP monitoring interface.
 Manual page, slapd-monitor(5) is available.

 **Requirement:**